-A vehicle registration plate (commonly known as "number plate") is required for all motorised road vehicles in India.
+A vehicle registration plate (commonly known as a "number plate") is required for all motorised road vehicles in India.
 This registration plate is issued by regional transport offices (RTOs) across the state.
 The number plates are put on both the front and back of the vehicle as per the RTO number plate rules.

 The MV Act 1989 (Rules 50 and 51) includes provisions for the following: